vp89/vp89.github.io/books.md

 **(+1) Hackers & Painters: Big Ideas from the Computer Age**

-I really like Graham's writing.
+Paul Graham is good at writing.
 His takes on strict/dynamic typing won't age well.
 He articulates really well why business-driven engineering produces shitty results, though I wish more of the book was about *that* rather than cryptic Lisp evangelism.

 **Rework**